Hair Color

 Gray Coverage

-A bleach retouch (also known as a platinum retouch) is when lightener (bleach) is applied to the outgrowth at the scalp to the line of pre-lightened hair to match previously platinum bleached hair.
-A bleach retouch requires a consultation, as it is important not to overlap the lightener or irritate the scalp.
+A Bleach Retouch (also known as a platinum retouch) is when lightener (bleach) is applied to the outgrowth at the scalp to the line of pre-lightened hair to match previously platinum bleached hair.
+A bleach retouch requires a consultation to book, as it is important not to overlap the lightener or irritate the scalp.

 Foil